 From The Book: (Excerpted from the eight page chapter)

-percentage of those people who used their own money would have preferred to have insurance money pay the bill?
+payment.
+What percentage of those people who used their own money would have preferred to have insurance money pay the bill?
 I would suspect a very high

 That's what this book is all about.
 Those who have no assets, or have accumulated very little by way of financial acumen in their lifetime, have little to worry about.
 They will qualify for Medicaid with relative ease.